 This refers to the “Tens” at the end of the paper: “Enterprise Social Networking: Finding Value in the Serendipity Economy.”

 This is pretty simple.
-As people fill out required paperwork for starting a job, include input of their profile.
-And as you evaluate performance through the formal system, make looking at people’s profile part of that review.
-If you are testing for competencies during performance, ask if the profile reflects those competencies.
-If a competency is mentoring, for instance, does the person not only include mentoring, but do they have social interactions involving mentoring.
-Enterprise social networking systems are great places to turn abstract competencies into meaningful, tangible dialog.
+As people fill out required paperwork for starting a job, include creating their profile as a task.
+As you evaluate performance through the formal system, make looking at people’s profile part of that review.
+If you are testing for competencies, ensure the profile reflects confirmed competencies.
+Take the mentoring competency, for instance.
+Does the person not only include mentoring in the profile but do they demonstrate social interactions involving mentoring.
+Enterprise social networking systems are great places to turn abstract competencies into a meaningful and tangible dialog.

 16. Facebook, LinkedIn, Yammer are pretty simple tools when you compare the ways people interact in real life, outside of social networks.
 Will we see technology enhancements that lead to new ways to interact?
 (Second Life, 3D environments)

 Probably.
 We have seen a wide range of tools used in the past, and many compete or cooperate today.
-We aren’t at the end of the evolution cycle so we will see both new approaches as well as new ways to integrate them.
-The key to any near-term choice is making sure your technology vendor is actively engaged in the industry, and that the system has a track record of adapting to new models.
-Past performance, as they say in finance, isn’t an indicator of future performance—but good management in the past is a better indicator of future management approaches.
+We aren’t at the end of the evolution cycle, so we will see both new approaches and new ways to integrate them.
+The key to any near-term choice is making sure your technology vendor is actively engaged in the industry and that the system has a track record of adapting to new models.
+As they say in finance, past performance isn’t an indicator of future performance—good management in the past; however, is a pretty good indicator of a good foundation.
 In other words, good companies like to stay good companies–but that isn’t always the case.
 Stop paying attention, slip up on practice, and even once-great companies can fall off their pedestals.

 17. We had a lot of “lurkers” early in our adoption – most were older users…. how do we get everyone involved in a better way?